Investment Organization

 Investment Proposals: Review the Investment Proposal Submission site if you're interested in submitting a proposal to the Private Equity Program.
 The Private Equity Program is not currently seeking investment proposals related to the following funds:

 Emerging Manager Program: The Private Equity Program is actively engaged in an Emerging Manager Program.
 CalPERS investment staff select advisers for the program, and these advisers actively seek emerging manager investment opportunities.
-View more information on Emerging & Transition Manager Programs, including a list of current emerging manager advisers.
 You may also submit an investment proposal to CalPERS staff, and if appropriate, staff will refer you to an emerging manager adviser.

-The Real Assets Program consists of three distinct portfolios: Real Estate, Infrastructure, and Forestland.
+The Real Assets Program consists of two distinct portfolios: Real Estate and Infrastructure.
 These investments are acquired and managed through separate accounts, joint ventures, and commingled funds between CalPERS and investment management firms.
 The role of the Real Assets Program is to provide a stable and predictable cash yield, diversification of equity risk, and inflation protection.

-Strategies in the Portfolio: Real Estate, Infrastructure, Forestland.
+Strategies in the Portfolio: Real Estate and Infrastructure.

 View the Real Assets Portfolio and Performance Report (PDF) for more information.